Department of Biotechnology

-MAIN DIRECTIONS OF RESEARCH IN THE DEPARTMENT OF BIOCHEMISTRY AND BIOINFORMATICS
+MAIN DIRECTIONS OF RESEARCH IN THE LABORATORY OF BIOCHEMISTRY AND CELL BIOLOGY

 - Analysis of the molecular basis of common and unknown human hereditary hemolytic anemias.
 The structure and function of red blood cell membrane.

 The aim of the research project is the attempt to identify the molecular basis of a hereditary spherocytosis and a new hereditary hemolytic anemia.
 The team uses such modern research methods as Exome Sequencing and RNA-Seq transcript analysis.
 These natural mutations underlying hereditary spherocytosis cases in the Polish population are valuable source of knowledge concerning the structure and function of erythrocyte membrane proteins.
 The subject of research project is also the newly discovered hemolytic anemia diagnosed in the Polish family N associated with the lack of erythrocyte MPP1.
 The developed recently by our team the effective isolation method of the high quality reticulocyte RNA from peripheral blood is unique and complies with the requirements for high-throughput transcriptome sequencing methods.
 The association of hemolytic anemias with inherited disorders of bilirubin metabolism result in hyperbilirubinemia and affect the risk of cholelithiasis.
 Unconjugated hyperbilirubinemia of an extreme degree should raise suspicion of additional factors.
 Genotyping the UGT1A1 promoter is an important step in the determination of the etiology of free hyperbilirubinemia of unknown origin.

 - Study of the role of spectrin in nonerythroid cells.